gilmore606/ure/ROADMAP.md

 # Release roadmap

+*NOTE: we are now developing on the develop branch.
+This will be merged back to master when stable.*

 URE is still in its early stages, and lacks critical features before it can truly support a full blown 'commercial quality' roguelike.
 Here's our intended roadmap of feature additions that will get us to that 1.0 state.